KEisenhart/Course3/CodeBookForCourseProject.md

 standard deviation for each measurement."
 I interpreted this conservatively and thus extracted 86 measurements from the x_test and x_train files.
 I.e. any variable with mean or std referenced in its name.

-The README file associated with this assignment will further discuss my approach to this assignment.
+My README file will further discuss my approach to this assignment.
+The rest of this document will list each of the variables that exist in the final submission file: dcasted.txt

 ##The Data Dictionary